Handwork & Crafts at Camp

 © Nancy F. Little 1998

 Louise Dole "Mom Woof" Woofenden created these FNCA Polar Bears in honor of the FNCA Polar Bear Club.
-They sold out quickly on the Sales Table, however we recently found the pattern and it will eventually be appearing on this page.
-Shown here down at Polar Bear Swim one morning in 1998 are two unique FNCA Polar Bears which Mom Woof made in a slightly bigger size than the rest.
+They sold out quickly on the Sales Table, however we recently found the original pattern below.
+Shown above down at Polar Bear Swim one morning in 1998 are two unique FNCA Polar Bears which Mom Woof made in a slightly bigger size than the rest.
 They are carefully marked on their tags: "FNCA PAPA POLAR BEAR" and "FNCA MAMA POLAR BEAR".

 1973